TrashPandaCode/reports/ia-final/contributions/markus.typ

   === Organization<markus_organization>

-  During the development phase (@markus_dev_phase), I always tried to keep everyone updated about my current progress and what I was working on.
+  During the development phase (@markus_dev_phase), I was trying to keep everyone updated about my current progress and what I was working on.
 This was mainly done via the `GitHub issues` and separate `Github branches` for bigger tasks I was working on.
   It made the work flow a lot easier to instantly create a new issue once you find a bug or have an idea for a new feature or task that needs to be done.
+Giving it a level of importance also helped figuring out which tasks to work on first.
   Creating an individual branch for huge tasks made sure that I don't mess up the main branch and that I can work on the task without having to worry about other changes that might happen in the main branch.
 This also gave the opportunity for other team members to review my code and give feedback.
 Big thanks at that point to Jonathan Kron and Leo Kling who spend a lot of time on reviewing my code and giving feedback.
 It not only helped me to improve my coding but also made sure that the code is more readable and understandable for others.

   Therefore I also tried to write short comments so me and others can understand what the code is doing when reviewing it later on.